The Great Sioux Massacre: Plot

 The film begins at a board of inquiry over the Battle of the Little Big Horn, specifically examining the conduct of Major Marcus Reno.
-Captain Bill Benton (perhaps inspired by Frederick Benteen) is called to the stand, and rather than merely answer questions from the board, states that he will tell his version of the "true story" that the audience sees through flashback.
+Captain Bill Benton (perhaps inspired by Frederick Benteen) is called to the stand, and rather than merely answer questions from the board states that he will tell his version of the "true story" that the audience sees through flashback.

 Benton relates his first arrival in the Wild West in 1875, where his detachment is escorting the wife of the local Indian agent, Mr. Turner.
-The Indians attack the party and abduct Mrs. Turner away from Benton's command.
-Benton's army scout "Dakota" advised against tracking the Indians until the next day due to their laying of false trails that lead into ambushes.
-Dakota and Benton come across a wounded Indian, whom Dakota shoots, saying sarcastically he would now not have to starve on an Indian reservation.
+The Indians attack the party and abduct Mrs. Turner from Benton's command.
+Benton's army scout Dakota advises against tracking the Indians until the next day due to their tactic of laying false trails that lead enemies into ambushes.
+Dakota and Benton come across a wounded Indian whom Dakota shoots, saying sarcastically that the native would now not have to starve on an Indian reservation.

-Received by his commanding officer, Lt.
+Received by his commanding officer Lt.
 Col. George Armstrong Custer, Benton is gently told his first encounter with the enemy has been disastrous, but Custer confirms that he did the right thing by following Dakota's advice not to pursue the hostile party.
-Custer invites Benton to a dress dance held at the fort that evening and dismisses the distraught Mr. Turner by telling him that he will visit the hostile Indians who abducted his wife in the morning.
+Custer invites Benton to a dress ball to be held at the fort that evening and dismisses the distraught Mr. Turner by telling him that he will visit the hostile Indians who abducted his wife in the morning.

-Benton's fiancée, Caroline Reno, is at the fort, but their relationship has grown cold due to Caroline's father Major Marcus Reno holding a grudge against Benton.
-At the dress ball, where Custer wears a major general's tunic with colonel's insignia, Major Reno drunkenly comes in and demands everyone address and salute him as "Major General Reno" due to his former rank in the Confederate States Army.
-Custer replies with good nature, attempting to reconcile the former warriors of the North and South, but Reno is in a bad mood.
-He physically attacks Benton, but only hits the floor, prompting Benton to inform Caroline that her "family tree has fallen".
+Benton's fiancée Caroline Reno is at the fort, but their relationship has grown cold due to Caroline's father Major Marcus Reno's grudge against Benton.
+At the dress ball, where Custer wears a major general's tunic with colonel's insignia, the drunken Major Reno comes in and demands everyone address and salute him as "Major General Reno" due to his former rank in the Confederate States Army.
+Custer replies with good humor, attempting to reconcile the former warriors of the North and South, but Reno is in a bad mood.
+He physically attacks Benton but only hits the floor, prompting Benton to inform Caroline that her "family tree has fallen".

 The next day, Benton and Custer go to meet Crazy Horse and Sitting Bull to negotiate Mrs. Turner's release.
 The Indians propose that Custer release all his Indian prisoners in exchange for Mrs. Turner.
-Custer decides on a compromise; he will hang the Indian leaders if Mrs. Turner is not released.
+Custer decides that he will hang the Indian leaders if Mrs. Turner is not released.
 The Indians reluctantly agree and Mrs. Turner is released.